Benefits of Caring for your Mental Health

 Does the university provide resources to navigate some of these challenges?

 The university provides activities during certain times of the year called Surf your Stress.
 Otherwise, you may also be able to reach out to a student psychologist year-round, provided by the WUR.
 It may also be useful to take a look at the student guidance page to see what other available resources are available, such as peer coaching or support workshops, if you don’t think a student psychologist floats your boat.
-Furthermore, for concerns regarding feeling unsafe in the university environment, you can visit the college personal essay examples.
+Furthermore, for concerns regarding feeling unsafe in the university environment, you can visit the social safety for students page.

 The student psychologists provide professional help for any students and both online and face-to-face appointments of up to an hour can be made.
-To do this, you can simply fill in the example essay of compare and contrast introduction with your WUR login.
+To do this, you can simply fill in the registration form with your WUR login.
 The psychologists themselves are very helpful and will assist you for up to 5 meetings.
 Everything is covered by the university and is confidential, of course.
 There is also a walk-in consultation option held at De Bongerd every Tuesday from 3 to 4 pm.

 However, in my experience, getting these online consultations is not always so easy and immediate.
 Most of the time, you’ll be put on a waiting list which at the moment is about 2-3 weeks, which also depends on how immediate your concerns are deemed to be.
 Furthermore, it is heavily stressed that these consultations are only for “minor concerns”.
 This refers to more regular problems that can arise in anyone’s day-to-day that cause them a certain amount of discomfort such as failing a big exam or breaking up with your significant other.
 The psychologists could help by being a listening ear and providing you with some mental health exercises.
 For more complex psychological problems, diagnosis or long-term help, it is wise to contact your GP, which the psychologist can help refer your case to.